John C. McGinley

 Director: Oliver Stone

-MGM Blu-ray is better than Shout Factory 4K Blu-ray due to poor encode and heavy DNR
+MGM Blu-ray, better than 2022 Shout!
+Factory 4K Blu-ray due to poor encode and heavy DNR (review)

 Director: Oliver Stone

-MGM Blu-ray is better than Shout Factory 4K Blu-ray due to poor encode and heavy DNR
+MGM Blu-ray, better than 2022 Shout!
+Factory 4K Blu-ray due to poor encode and heavy DNR (review)

 Director: Kathryn Bigelow

-Britain 4K Blu-ray has a slightly better encode than US Shout Factory 4K Blu-ray and Germany StudioCanal 4K Blu-ray
+UK 4K Blu-ray has a slightly better encode than US Shout!
+Factory 4K Blu-ray and Germany StudioCanal 4K Blu-ray

 Director: Kathryn Bigelow

-Britain 4K Blu-ray has a slightly better encode than US Shout Factory 4K Blu-ray and Germany StudioCanal 4K Blu-ray
+UK 4K Blu-ray has a slightly better encode than US Shout!
+Factory 4K Blu-ray and Germany StudioCanal 4K Blu-ray

 Director: David Fincher

-caveat: A variety of small VFX set pieces and touch-ups were added in scenes throughout the film, probably for continuity or consistency, although they might be unnecessary or revisionist.
+4K caveat: A variety of VFX set pieces and touch-ups were added in scenes throughout the film, probably for continuity or consistency, although they might be unnecessary or revisionist.
+Clouds are added to clear sky of the last act.

 Director: David Fincher

-caveat: A variety of small VFX set pieces and touch-ups were added in scenes throughout the film, probably for continuity or consistency, although they might be unnecessary or revisionist.
+4K caveat: A variety of VFX set pieces and touch-ups were added in scenes throughout the film, probably for continuity or consistency, although they might be unnecessary or revisionist.
+Clouds are added to clear sky of the last act.

 Director: Michael Bay